61l65x/homecontroller/README.md

 <div style="display: flex; align-items: center;">
   <img src="images/ledstripper.png" alt="Your Image Alt Text" width="75" height="75">
-  <h1 style="margin-left: 10px;">Led-Controller</h1>
+  <h1 style="margin-left: 10px;">homecontroller</h1>
 </div>

 ## Overview

-Welcome to the Led-Controller project!
+Welcome to the homecontroller project!
 This project comprises a mobile app built with Flutter and a controller using Arduino and PlatformIO.
 The main purpose is to control LED strips with a variety of colors and effects.
 The mobile app offers a user-friendly interface to modify colors and control the LED strip, and the Arduino code leverages the FastLED library for LED programming.

 #### **Git tree cutted out for this public remote. 🐛**